konswells1/konswells1.github.io/_pages/contact.md

     <main class="col-12 col-md-10 offset-md-1 col-xl-8 offset-xl-0 page-main">

       <h1>Contact</h1>
-      <p>If you would like to reach me, please use the contact details below or find my office location on the interactive map.</p>
+      <p>If you would like to reach us, please use the contact details below or find my office location on the interactive map.</p>

       <!-- Contact Cards -->
       <div class="contact-cards" style="display:flex; flex-wrap:wrap; gap:2rem; margin-bottom:2rem;">